aalimzhanov/SheepyTime/README.md

 Bump in the night going to negative positions(should it wrap around to 10 when negative since board is circular?)

 GameControllerTest cannot be done since that would require the entire game being played.

+CatchZzzCardTest full testing is not possible due to Scanner input